-Shortly after bringing the nation of Israel out of their slavery in Egypt and through the Red Sea, God led the nation into the wilderness of Sinai in Arabian Peninsula.
+Shortly after bringing the nation of Israel out of their slavery in Egypt and through the Red Sea without getting them wet, God led the nation into the wilderness of Sinai in Arabian Peninsula.
 They numbered roughly 2 million, a sea of people and their animals as far as the eye could see.
-Moses, the nation’s leader and God’s ambassador to the people, went up Mt.
-Sinai and received from God a message for the nation, a message about a deal, a covenant that God wanted to make with the people.
-It was a deal in which God promised that they would be His special people among all the nations of the earth.
-They would be a holy nation and a kingdom priests.
-They would have a special relationship with God and be able to lead others to Him.
-They would be like a bridge between Me and the other nations. ” And the people said, “Yes, let’s make that deal!
+There at Mt.
+Sinai through Moses God said to the people in essence, “Let’s make a deal (called a covenant).
+I’ll give you a Law and as you follow it you will be My nation among all the nations of the earth, and you’ll be a holy nation and kingdom of priests.
+You will be the light of the world and like a bridge between Me and the other nations. ” And the people said, “Yes, let’s make that deal!
 We will be obedient to your law.”

-Then after identifying Himself, God gives to the people 10 commandments, 10 laws that will serve as the core of what He will require of them in this covenant that He is making with them.
-The first 4 have to do specifically with their relationship with Him.
-The first 4 are duties toward God (no other gods before Him, no images even of God, which would be bad pictures of Him, careful use of His name, and observance of the Sabbath day).
-The remaining 6 have to do with their relationships with other people.
+Then after identifying Himself, God spoke to the people ten commandments, ten laws that would serve as the core of what He would require of them in the covenant they were making.
+The first four have to do specifically with how they will relate with Him.
+The first four are duties toward God (no other gods before Him, no images even of God, which would be bad pictures of Him, careful use of His name, and observance of the Sabbath day).
+The remaining six have to do with how they will relate with other people.
 They are duties toward your neighbor. (honoring parents, not killing, not committing adultery, not stealing, not bearing false witness, and not coveting anything that belongs to your neighbor).

-I. It is not because we are under the Law that God gave the ancient Israelites.
+We are not under the Law that God gave the ancient Israelites.

 These ten commandments were part of what the Scriptures call the Law of Moses.
 And that Law as a whole is no longer binding on men and women today.
 It has been made void.